|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 (b) do not contravene existing Senate or Board of Governors policies.

 Western University provides resources to the office, Equity and Human Rights Services, which engages in ideological advocacy of subjective viewpoints to students, faculty and invited guests.
+This office facilitates voluntary workshops for staff, faculty and students, about discrimination and harassment, equity, diversity, and inclusion.

 In October 2016, during Western University’s Homecoming celebrations, a photo was posted to the social media site Instagram depicting four men in Western t-shirts posing in front of a banner which reads “Western Lives Matter”.
 That same week, a photo was taken showing a student off-campus house with window markings that read “No means yes, yes means anal.”
 The postings prompted considerable controversy and condemnation on campus.